andreimarcu/linx-server/README.md

 - Display common filetypes (image, video, audio, markdown, pdf)
 - Display syntax-highlighted code with in-place editing
-- Documented API with keys if need to restrict uploads
+- Documented API with keys if need to restrict uploads (can use [linx-client](https://github.com/andreimarcu/linx-client) for uploading through command-line)
 - Torrent download of files using web seeding
 - File expiry, deletion key, and random filename options